 Some users who prefer bright colors of their iPhone/iPad screen sometimes complain about eyestrain.
 Reduce White Point can help with that.
 It will reduce the intensity of bright colors to make the screen insipid.
-That however means that the screen will appear a little pale.
+That, however, means that the screen appears a little pale.

 Users with iPhone 7 and higher often have compared about the brightness of their displays.
 Users think that their new iPhone has less brightness compared to their older iPhone 6S even when Apple promised 25% more screen brightness on the new models.

 The iPhone 7 won’t actually reach its maximum screen brightness unless you have the Auto-Brightness setting enabled.

 And even then it will only take full advantage of the new brighter display when in conditions with high ambient light.